 No no no I’m not going to make you take a graded test.
 Instead I’m talking about one of those career personality tests.
 My personal favorite is the MBTI (I am a walking advertisement for Carl Jung), but there are others.
 DISC is a great one, Strengths Finder, even the Enneagram if you will.

-I created a quiz and a free career guide to help girls like you find the best careers for your personality type.
+I created a quiz to help you find the best careers for your personality type.
 But seriously, take multiple tests.
 Take as many as you can.
 Learn about yourself to the exponential degree.
 The more you know about yourself – the easier this transition is going to be.

 Do Your Research

-I have a common phrase in my coaching sessions: “Chill hunny!
+I have a common phrase in my coaching sessions: “Chill honey!
 Your 20s are for trial and error.”

 And wow if this isn’t true!
 When you’re in your 20s, you can galavant from job to job without a second thought.
 Millennials on average stay at their current job for no more than three years.